Table of Contents

 Comparing with std::string_view

-1. Generality: std::span can be used with any type, not just char types.
+1. Generality: std::span can be used with any type, not just character types.

 2. Mutability: Unlike std::string_view, a std::span can modify the data it views (unless you define it as a span of const).